argonne-lcf/user-guides/docs/polaris/visualization/paraview-manual-launch.md

 Keep this terminal open for the duration of your session to keep the ssh tunnel active.

-Now you are ready to launch your Paraview client locally.
+Now you are ready to launch your ParaView client locally.
 Keep in mind that client and servers versions must match.
-The Paraview version currently deployed on Polaris is 5.11.0
+The ParaView version currently deployed on Polaris is 5.11.0

-## Connecting to Paraview server
+## Connecting to ParaView server

-Connect your Paraview client to the server configuration you created above.
+Connect your ParaView client to the server configuration you created above.
 You can select Connect, either from the File menu, or the icon circled in the figure:

 ![Connect icon](images/connect-icon.png)